StackVista/stackstate-docs/configure/logging/enable-logging.md

 ![Show JSON](/.gitbook/assets/v41_show-json.png)

-- Use the ID to [enable logging](#set-the-logging-level-for-a-function-instance) for the component's check or propagation function.
+- Use the ID to [enable logging](#set-the-logging-level-for-a-function-instance) for the component's check or propagation functions.

 ## See also